FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

     -	Download the openLCA software and install it on your computer
     -	Import data into openLCA or manually enter data
 -	Data Formatting:
-    - Prepare and format your unit processes/product system as discussed in the initial curation meeting (overview of the data formatting steps)
+    - Prepare and format your unit processes/product system as discussed in the initial curation meeting and the [Data Formatting section](#data-formatting)
     - Export ONLY your prepared datasets as a zipped JSON-LD file & submit to the Data Curator or add the datasets to a repository directly through the collaboration server
 -	Review:
     - Reconcile issues identified by the Data Curator during the review process & check results